 Bullseye Rashes: Ringworm and Lyme Disease Differences

 When a mystery "bullseye" rash suddenly appears—a red circle on your skin—it’s often hard to tell whether it is caused by Lyme disease or ringworm.
-Decisions can be even more complicated if you do not remember being bitten by a tick.
-When I had my first bullseye rash, I knew Lyme was a possibility, but I did not know what else could cause it.
-In my research, I found only two conditions that cause that distinct circular rash: Lyme disease and ringworm.
+Diagnosis can be even more complicated if you do not remember being bitten by a tick.
+When I had my first bullseye rash, I knew Lyme was a possibility, but I did not know if something else could have caused it, too.
+In my research, I found only two conditions that cause this distinct circular rash: Lyme disease and ringworm.

-Ringworm or tinea is a common skin disorder.
-The most common form of ringworm affects the body and is medically known as tinea corporis.
-This skin disorder is called “ringworm” because of an early, mistaken belief that it was caused by a parasite or worm.
-The condition is actually the result of a fungus (a "dermatophyte") that consumes dead skin and other dead cells on the surface of the body.
+Ringworm is a common skin disorder, and the most common type is known as tinea corporis.
+The condition has its name because of an early, mistaken belief that it was caused by a parasite or worm.
+The condition is actually the result of a fungus (a dermatophyte) that consumes dead skin and other dead cells on the surface of the body.

 - One or more reddish, inflamed, scaly or crusty, raised rings, from one to a few centimeters in diameter.

-- At first, the lesions caused by ringworm appear like spots or dots, later on taking a circular shape.
+- At first, the lesions appear like spots or dots, later on taking a circular shape.
 The circle is created when the central parts of the lesions begin to heal, while the edges continue to expand, covering up larger areas of skin.

 - The rings have an "active" outer border as they slowly grow and advance.

 - The lesions may have either a dry or moist texture.
 Dry lesions are commonly associated with inflammation and scaling of the skin, while moist lesions are commonly associated with small blisters along the edges of the rings and the formation of a crust.

 - Lesions may be itchy and tender, although the intensity of these symptoms is usually mild or moderate.
 These skin sensations are generally the only symptoms that will appear.